erich666/McUsd/README.md

     UsdUVTexture prim </Looks/grass_block_top/normal_texture> reads an 8 bit Normal Map, but has non-standard inputs:scale and inputs:bias values of (2, -2, 2, 2) and (-1, 1, -1, -1) (may violate 'NormalMapTextureChecker')

 The normal textures used (created by [Jason Gardner](https://github.com/jasonjgardner/jg-rtx) with Substance and other tools, and used in Minecraft RTX as-is) seem fairly standard to me, but I am not an expert.
-However, which way the X and Y directions on the texture are set can be varied, such as with the [Normal Map Online tool]https://cpetry.github.io/NormalMap-Online/, where you can use "Invert" to reverse the direction of any axis.
+However, which way the X and Y directions on the texture are set can be varied, such as with the [NormalMap Online tool]https://cpetry.github.io/NormalMap-Online/, where you can use "Invert" to reverse the direction of any axis.
 I _believe_ normal maps generated there with "Invert R" then can be used without adjusting the default bias (all -1's) and scale (all 2's).

 See the [Sketchfab section](@sketchfab) for how, without these negations of the bias and scale Y values, seems to give upside-down normals.
 So, this could be an authoring mismatch, that the vertical normal channel Y (green) should have small green values when a slope points along +Y in texture space, large green values when a slope points down.
 Or, I could be making a mistake myself.

-A definitive model and image of "this is how this normal map texture on this square is supposed to look" would give great guidance.
-There should also be separate test cases where the bias and scale is negated for X (red) and Y (green), so that USD viewers can be tested to see if they support these texture values or not.
-I look forward to a test asset, as [have started to appear](https://github.com/usd-wg/assets) for other attributes.
-If you - yes, you - make one, be sure the texture is marked so it's clear which end is up and which is right.
-I find something like the letter "R" on a texture an easy way to establish orientation.
+So, I decided to make a simple test scene.

+#### "Cubes R Normal" Unit Test

+In the [unit_tests/cubes_r_normal subdirectory](/unit_tests/cubes_r_normal) you'll find a test file for checking whether bias and scale for normal map textures are treated properly.

 ## Application Test Results